Sector-F-Labs/md-chat/README.md

 ## Usage

-1. Configure your environment variables
-2. Launch the application
+1. Launch the application
-3. Type your message in the input box
+2. Type your message in the input box
-4. Press Enter or click Send to submit
+3. Press Enter or click Send to submit
-5. View the markdown-formatted response
+4. View the markdown-formatted response

 ## Development